Login Sign in

 If these conditions cause anal gland disorders in your cat, there are four types cats commonly face:

-• Anal Gland Inflammation – When your cat’s skin becomes inflamed, it can cause their anal glands to become swollen and inflamed, as well.
+• Anal Gland Inflammation – If a cat’s skin becomes inflamed, it can also cause the anus glands in cats to become swollen and inflamed.
 This is common in cases of allergies or skin diseases.

 • Anal Gland Impaction – This is the most common anal gland disorder.
-If your cat’s anal sacs are impacted, that means they cannot release anal gland fluid like they are supposed to.
+When feline anal sacs are impacted, they cannot release cat anal gland fluid like normal.
 This painful condition can occur if your cat is not pooping regularly, or if their anal secretions thicken due to inflammation.

 • Anal Gland Rupture.
 If your cat’s anal glands become inflamed, impacted, and infected, they can rupture.
-This is the body’s way of trying to rid itself of infection by creating an “emergency exit” to release the anal gland secretions through a hole in the skin near a cat’s anus.
-This condition can be painful and quite severe.
-It requires more urgent treatment than the other forms of anal gland issues mentioned above.
+This is the body’s way of trying to rid itself of infection by releasing the secretions through a hole in the skin near a cat’s anus.
+Feline anal gland rupture can be quite painful and requires immediate treatment.

 Anal gland disorders can develop in both male and female cats of any age or breed.
-However, British shorthairs and male cats may be predisposed to anal gland issues, compared to other cats.
-(1) Adults are also more likely to develop anal gland disorders than kittens.
+However, British shorthairs and male cats may be especially predisposed to anal gland issues.
+Adults are also more likely to develop anal gland disorders than kittens.

 How to Tell Something Is Wrong with a Cat’s Anal Glands

-Before anal gland issues occur, most cats have changes in pooping habits whether they are constipated or having diarrhea.
-Sometimes, your cat has changes in her skin or fur coat prior to anal gland issues starting.
+Before anal gland issues occur, most cats have changes in pooping habits.
+Sometimes, your cat has changes in her skin or fur coat before anal gland issues starting.
 Once the issues begin, the earliest symptoms are behavior changes.

 • Cat scooting, or cat dragging butt on the ground